komstin/monyze-agent/README.md

 #### Extra TODO
 - [ ] Expand for Windows
-- [ ] Желательно: переделать Backend, сменить протокол на REST.
+- [ ] Advisable: rebuild the backend, change the protocol to REST.
-- [ ] Лучше всего радикально реконструировать архитектуру.
+- [ ] It's best to radically reconstruct the project design.